flutter/website/_includes/setup/android-setup.md

 device, authorize your computer to access your device.
 1. In the terminal, run the `flutter devices` command to verify that Flutter recognizes your connected Android device.
-1. Start your app by running `flutter run`.

 By default, Flutter uses the version of the Android SDK where your `adb` tool is based.
 If you want Flutter to use a different installation of the Android SDK, you must set the